svenlatham/svenlatham-beer/_beer/grote-kazematten-ieper.md

 ---
 name: Grote Kazematten Ieper
-description: 6.5% dark beer with a slightly sour aftertaste.
+description: Dark beer with a slightly sour aftertaste.
 Cloudy in the bottle.
 Not fantastic.
+strength: 6.5%
 ---